model-checking/kani/docs/src/concrete-playback.md

-# Concretely playing back proof harnesses
+# Debugging verification failures with concrete playback

-When the result of a certain check comes back as a `FAILURE`, this _experimental_ feature allows users to debug their proof harness and understand what caused the failing check.
+When the result of a certain check comes back as a `FAILURE`, Kani offers different options to help debug:
+* `--visualize`.
+This feature generates an HTML text-based trace that enumerates the execution steps leading to the check failure.
+* `--concrete-playback`.
+This _experimental_ feature allows users to concretely play back their proof harness as a Rust unit test case.
+The following document describes the concrete playback feature in more detail.

 ## Setup